DOTCOM: the Disability Online Tool of the CommissionSkip to search options

 - clarify the programme of transportation accessibility by February 2015;

 - define the accessibility modalities of different transportation types;

 The schemes have to be elaborated by the authorities in charge of organising transportation and the main airport managers.

 A midterm report on accessibility was drawn up in 2011.
 It pointed out the necessity of adapting the legislation to the concrete situation.
-In another report presented in 2013, concertation about planned accessibility calendars and adaptation to normative environment was launched, and the Inter-Ministerial Disability Committee proposed a norm aimed at completing the section about accessibility of 2005 Law on the basis of concertation.
-Concertation works were concluded in 2014 and reported, and the planned accessibility calendar, a tool aimed at planning the accessibility works, was created in September 2014.
+In another report presented in 2013, consultation about planned accessibility calendars and adaptation to normative environment was launched, and the Inter-Ministerial Disability Committee proposed a norm aimed at completing the section about accessibility of 2005 Law on its basis.
+Consultation was concluded in 2014 and reported, and the planned accessibility calendar, a tool aimed at planning the accessibility works, was created in September 2014.

-The planned accessibility calendar concerning transportation, SD’AP (schéma directeur d’accessibilité-agenda d’accessibilité programmée) is a tool giving the possibility to the authorities in charge of organising transportation to extend works required for accessibility beyond 2015 and within a fixed term.
+The planned accessibility calendar concerning transportation called SD’AP (schéma directeur d’accessibilité-agenda d’accessibilité programmée) is a tool giving the possibility to the authorities in charge of organising transportation to extend works required for accessibility beyond 2015 and within a fixed term.

 C2.
 Built environment accessibility

-Law 2005-102 of 11 February 2005, in Title IV Accessibility, Chapter III: Built environment, transports and new technologies, requires that by 2015 all housing buildings, buildings open to the public, workplaces, whether public or private, new or old, are accessible to all types of impairment.
+Law 2005-102 of 11 February 2005, in Title IV Accessibility, Chapter III: Built environment, transports and new technologies, required that by 2015 all housing, buildings open to the public, public or private workplaces, either new or old, were made accessible to people with all types of impairment.
 This is not mandatory for owners who build or improve a dwelling for their own use.

 The mid-term report drawn in 2011 concluded that having the same requirements for new buildings as for old ones caused a problem.